ravr1/project3/README.md

 Web Programming with Python and JavaScript

-Este proyecto consta
+This project have

-En este proyecto se hace un sistema que permita pedir pizza de manera online, esta hecho con django, bootstrap, python.
+This project develop a system that allow order a many types of pizza online the project uses django, bootstrap, python.

-Conta de 7 htmls:
+It have 7 htmls:
 - index.hmlt
 - login.html
 - signin.html
 - menu.html
 - layout.html
 - my_orders.html
-- orders_manager.html -> muestra la lista de todos los modelos de models.py el quecontiene la estructura de los datos.
+- orders_manager.html -> show the lst of all models in the models.py that have the data structure.

-ademas, estan los archivos:
+also exist the files:
 - extends
-- urls.py -> contiene la ruta de las funciones
+- urls.py -> have the route of the funtions
-- views.py -> contiene el programa principal y funciones que renderizan los html
+- views.py -> is the main program and the html render funtions

 En la carpeta static: esta la hoja de estilos y las imagenes utilizadas en el proyecto